kyma-project/kyma/docs/getting-started/11-expose-function.md

    You can see the Function returns the previously sent order details.

 5. Remove the [Pod](https://kubernetes.io/docs/concepts/workloads/pods/) created by the `orders-function` Function.
-Run this command and wait for the system to delete the Pod and start a new one:
+Run this command, and wait for the system to delete the Pod and start a new one:

    ```bash
    kubectl delete pod -n orders-service -l "serverless.kyma-project.io/function-name=orders-function"